Think about your favorite brand, the one you always end up bringing up in conversations with strangers.

 Simply put, your brand is your culture, and your culture is your brand.

-How to Get Employees to Behave On-Brand
+How to Motivate Employees to Align Behavior and Brand

 The best brands lead with culture in everything they do.
 They infuse it into their internal operations, hiring practices, benefits packages, and more.
 In doing so, they turn every employee touchpoint into an opportunity to reflect the brand at its best.